Finding the best koi food for growth and color can be a little tricky. There’s a lot to think about.

 You also have to keep the climate in mind.
 Koi who live in a climate that’s mild in the winter will continue to get regular feedings in the cooler months while those in the extreme cold will have a drastically different feeding schedule from season to season.

 After a long winter, you might be eager to feed your koi at the first sign of spring but it’s best to wait until the water has reached a temperature of 48 degrees F. As the temperature rises, the koi’s metabolism speeds up and they’ll require more food.
 As the year goes on and fall approaches, the temperature will drop again and you can cut back on feeding.
 Keep reading, we’ll get into more specifics.

 How Much to Feed Koi Fish?

-Another thing to keep in mind it that it’s better to overfeed than underfeed.
+Another thing to keep in mind is that it’s better to underfeed than overfeed.
 Koi can handle being slightly underfed but overfeeding them is more dangerous because it could actually kill them.

 While temperature is always important when it comes to feeding koi, the thing it affects the most is how often you should actually feed koi.
 It’s very important that you always have an accurate temperature so you know what is best for the fish.

 We’re going to give you some basic guidelines as to how often you should feed koi based on water temperature but remember that there are other factors to consider.
 Smaller fish may eat less, larger fish may eat more.

 In the summer and/or when water temperatures are above 60 but lower than 85, koi can eat up to 4 times a day because their metabolism is up.
 Once the water gets about 85 or 90, koi have a hard time metabolizing.
 When it’s that hot, wait until late at night or early in the morning and check the water temperature and feed when it’s at an appropriate level.